We are taught in Scripture to pray always, and we see that Jesus Himself set aside particular times to pray.

 Following the practice of the Jews, the apostles met to pray the Psalms at particular hours, and this was taken up by the early Church.
 Eventually this led to a set cycle of hours, or fixed times for praying the Psalms.
 This prayer, which is called the Liturgy of the Hours, or Divine Office, is intended to overflow into the rest of daily life, enabling us to “consecrate to God the whole cycle of the day and the night” (General Instruction of the Liturgy of the Hours, 10).
 We pray at five different hours of the day.

-“I would like to encourage everyone to pray with the same words Jesus used, words that for thousands of years have been part of the prayer of Israel and the Church.” —John Paul II
+“I would like to encourage everyone to pray with the same words Jesus used, words that for thousands of years have been part of the prayer of Israel and the Church.” —Pope St. John Paul II

-As an expression of his love for the Church’s treasury and source of life – the Liturgy in which Christ is made present- John Paul II wrote and taught extensively on the Eucharist and the Divine Office.
+As an expression of his love for the Church’s treasury and source of life—the Liturgy in which Christ is made present- Pope St. John Paul II wrote and taught extensively on the Eucharist and the Divine Office.
 It is the Sisters’ daily joy to participate in this universal prayer of the Church in union with the Pope, priests, religious and all the faithful around the world.

-The Venerable John Paul II spent the last four years of his life giving catechetical instructions on the Psalms prayed daily and world-wide in the Morning Prayer (Lauds) and Evening Prayer (Vespers) portions of the Divine Office (also called the Liturgy of the Hours).
+Pope St. John Paul II spent the last four years of his life giving catechetical instructions on the Psalms prayed daily and world-wide in the Morning Prayer and Evening Prayer portions of the Liturgy of the Hours.”

 It was his hope that the new evangelization would bring an increase in prayerful participation and appreciation of the Liturgy of the Hours – not only among priests, religious and consecrated men and women – but among all the faithful as they are able.